 The developing focus of research within CAA is related to anatomy and education.
-We also support research in the following fields:
+We also undertake research in the following fields:

 Members of these research groups are actively involved in basic and applied research, and publish in the best journals in their specialised fields.

 CAA also hosts three senior academics with emeritus positions in the University.
 Professor Ian Silver works in the field of brain injury and neurochemistry with Professor Maria Erecinska, a visiting emeritus professor from the University of Pennsylvania, whose major interest is in brain metabolism.
 Dr Jonathan Musgrave is a Senior Research Fellow working on the analysis of human skeletal remains from archaeological sites in Greece.
 Professor Allen Goodship is the previous Head of Centre for Comparative and Clinical Anatomy and his main interests include the influence of function on adaptation, repair and regeneration of skeletal tissues in the healthy, ageing, degenerate and diseased states and the clinical and commercial translation of this knowledge to the enhanced management of skeletal disorders.

 Staff in CAA are committed to creating new and innovative teaching resources to supplement and enhance their teaching and to provide high quality online and accessible anatomical learning materials for the benefit of the wider community.
 Some examples of these resources can be viewed on our Educational Resources page.